REGISTER

 In this course you will continue the grammatical and vocabulary work you began in Latin 101.
 You will continue reading Lingua Latina: Familia Romana and Colloquia Personarum, and you will also continue to work through our digital interactive textbook.
 You will continue to read, speak, and understand Latin as its own language – rather than as a code that needs translating into English first.

-• Intermediate Latin I (L201)
+• Intermediate Latin I: Introduction to Latin Prose (L201)

-• Intermediate Latin II (L202)
+• Intermediate Latin II: Introduction to Latin Poetry (L202)

 • Advanced Latin I: Ovidii Metamorphoses (L301)

-Ovid, was one of the greatest poets writing during the Golden Age of Roman poetry.
+Ovid was one of the greatest poets writing during the Golden Age of Roman poetry.
 In the Metamorphoses, Ovid narrates, in dactylic hexameter, the history of the world from its creation to the apotheosis of Julius Caesar, all through various mythological stories of transformation.
 In this course, we will be reading a few of these stories and discussing them in Latin.

-• Advanced Latin II: Plauti Miles Gloriosus (L302)
+• Advanced Latin II: Pro Archia Poeta (L302)

 • NOT AVAILABLE